truenas/middleware/docs/userguide/freenas_intro.rst

  options=42098<VLAN_MTU,VLAN_HWTAGGING,VLAN_HWCSUM,WOL_MAGIC,VLAN_HWTSO>
  capabilities=5399b<RXCSUM,TXCSUM,VLAN_MTU,VLAN_HWTAGGING,VLAN_HWCSUM,TSO4,WOL_UCAST,WOL_MCAST, WOL_MAGIC,VLAN_HWFILTER,VLAN_H WTSO>

-If you find that WOL support is indicated but not working for a particular interface, `Report a Bug`_.
+If you find that WOL support is indicated but not working for a particular interface, create a bug report using the instructions in :ref:`Report a Bug`.

 .. include:: zfsprimer.rst